 Infectious Disease Spread

 When a person sneezes or coughs, they release tiny water or mucous droplets filled with viruses and bacteria into the air.
 Inhaling airborne viruses or bacteria can spread coughs, colds, influenza, COVID-19, and other infectious diseases.
-Congested indoor environments and poor air circulation are a couple of the factors that can promote the spread of disease.
+Congested indoor environments and poor air circulation are a couple of the factors that can promote the spread of diseases.
+This might in turn cause strain on medical services as there could be an increase in people who may need a rapid antigen test and lateral flow kits.
 Viruses and bacteria thrive in these conditions and circulate through poorly maintained ventilation systems, creating unhealthy spaces.

 Adverse Irritant Effects